ryantxu/ajax-panel/README.md

 ## AJAX Panel for Grafana

-The AJAX Panel will load external content into a dashboard.
+The AJAX Panel can load external content into the dashboard.

-### TODO... help please :)
- - Toggle the 'spinner' for panel?
- - Get the panel width?
- - Error handling

 ### Options